Pleb5/Pleb5.github.io/pages/pleb_lessons.md

 So, let’s say you have a great software tool to share with the world.
 How can people know that the software they downloaded is indeed originating from you and is not harmful?

-One method would be that you publish the open-source code.
+One method would be that you publish the source code, making it "open-source".
 Now anyone who can read that code can verify it then re-build the executable software from that inspected code on his preferred machine.
 But of course this is not a realistic scenario for most people.

 It is very nice though if someone publishes the source code because they put it officially out there for anyone to inspect.
 If there is a bug or some harmful feature it will turn out pretty fast.